nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## Introduction

 In today's hectic society, our lives feel like a never-ending procession of tasks, deadlines, events and anniversaries to keep up with.
 Tracking these daily activities on a to-do list can be daunting.
-Many todo list apps have too many buttons that you have to click through just to add a task, and user interfaces that are so cumbersome it is hard for you to make it a habit to use.
+Many task management applications today have too many buttons that you have to click through just to add a task, and user interfaces that are so cumbersome it is hard for you to make it a habit to use.

 Ever wished for a tool that can manage all your daily activities in distinct categories, and suggest to you which one you want to complete first?
 Well, look no further as Uncle Jim's Discount To-do List is here to save your day.

 Uncle Jim's Discount To-do List (Uncle Jim in short) is a revolutionary mouse-free personal task manager that helps you to keep track of your daily activities through the power of your keyboard.
 Gone are the days where you had to click through several pages of menus, navigating through unintuitive interface just to add a simple task to your schedule.
 Our command line interface is not only flexible but remarkably easy to use.
 Just type out the command hit enter!

 Moreover, we know that you understand your activities better.
 So Uncle Jim allows you to create your very own categories to organise your activities.
-At the same time, Uncle Jum is capable of managing both tasks *and* event so you don't have to use two different apps to be productive.
+At the same time, Uncle Jim is capable of managing both tasks *and* event so you don't have to use two different applications to be productive.
 Lastly, our unique product will intelligently sieve out urgent deadlines and serve up reminders for you so you will no longer overlook another significant activity.

 Sounds exciting?
 Then let's get started!